 In taught sessions, you’ll explore topics such as policy in healthcare, advanced therapeutic processes, ways to develop therapeutic relationships, and self-care.

 We assess your academic work and your practical skills throughout this course, and you’ll submit a thesis as your final piece of work.
 You’ll develop your thesis over the two year course and eventually form three connected chapters, including an empirical paper, a review paper and a methodological paper.

 Our teaching team at Manchester Met have experience in psychology and health research across national and international settings.
 Our key strengths in the Department of Psychology include health and psychological interventions, and neuropsychobiology.

 Features and Benefits

-You’ll have access to our specialist facilities for psychology demonstration and practice, which includes an fNIR imaging research device, 12 experimental testing laboratories and 6 psychology laboratories.
+Specialist Facilities - You’ll have access to our specialist, state-of-the-art facilities for psychology demonstration and practice, which includes an fNIR imaging research device, 12 experimental testing laboratories and 6 psychology laboratories.

-Our teaching staff includes practicing researchers and clinical, counselling and health psychologists.
+Teaching Expertise - Our teaching staff includes active researchers and practicing clinical, counselling and health psychologists.